-Dr. Brian V. Hightower began his tenure as Superintendent of Schools for the Cherokee County School District on Feb.
-1, 2016 after 30 years of service as a teacher and administrator.
+Dr. Brian V. Hightower is dedicated to “Educating the Emerging Generation” as Superintendent of Schools for the Cherokee County School District.

 A 1983 graduate of Reinhardt College (A.A., Liberal Arts), Dr. Hightower continued his education at Kennesaw State University (B.S., Education, 7-12), North Georgia College & State University (M.Ed., Education, 7-12), Georgia State University (Ed.S., Education, 4-8) and Samford University (Ed.D., Educational Leadership).

-He and his wife, Sue, are active in their church and have two children, Jonathan, a high school teacher and coach; and Stephanie, a recent college graduate who plans to serve as a missionary.
+He and his wife, Sue, are active in their church and have two grown children, Jonathan, a high school teacher and coach; and Stephanie, who works in missions and non-profit ventures.